Frequently Asked Questions

 No. Autopsies performed under the Washoe County Regional Medical Examiner’s jurisdiction are free of charge.
 Cases referred to the Washoe County Regional Medical Examiner's Office from other counties incur fees which are the responsibility of the referring county.

-Copies of the autopsy or examination report and the toxicology report, when completed, are available to specific persons as listed in the Nevada Revised Statutes (NRS) and Washoe County Code (WCC).
+Autopsy and examination reports, when completed, are public records as listed in the Nevada Revised Statutes (NRS) and Washoe County Code (WCC).

 The Washoe County Regional Medical Examiner's Office does not issue Death Certificates.

-Death Certificates, when completed, may be obtained through the Washoe County District Health Department, Vital Records Office.
+Death Certificates, when completed, may be obtained through the Washoe County Health District's Vital Records Office.
 Click the logo below to be taken to the Vital Records Office website.

 Depending on the circumstances of death and type of investigation, Death Certificates may require ten to twelve weeks for completion.